 Peat Pot Turkeys

-This little turkey has gone rouge!!
+This little turkey has gone rogue!!
 Tee-hee!

 Peat Pot Turkeys